 You don’t have to worry about the time you spend cleaning them and cleaning their surroundings.
 This will soon become time gained because the degree of their autonomy will increase and they will live the experience of mealtime with their parents like a happy child.
 They will be aware of what they are eating and they will remember those flavors even when they grow up.

 The Italian House

-In Italy I live in a large house built in 1912 which was once a farm.
+We share a large house in Italy built in 1912 which was once a farm.
 The farm is no longer there but there is still a large vegetable garden which for some months now has been a full-time job and a chicken coop.
-The hens and their eggs help me to keep the image of my childhood that has characterized my life so much.